FlutterFlow/flutterflow-documentation/docs/misc/customer-support-policy.md

 To ensure we fix the most critical issues first, we assess each bug based on the severity and number of users impacted.

 Our highest priority is fixing critical issues that impact a large number of users.
 Issues impacting a smaller number of users or that have a workaround are addressed after any critical issues are fixed.

-We provide updates on our bug fixes in our marketing emails and in our [Release Tracker](https://docs.flutterflow.io/miscellaneous/documentation-release-tracker).